Here’s one of the best loved recipes on the site—tomato pie! Perfect at the peak of summer tomato season.

 1 Preheat your oven to 350°F. Pre-bake the pie shell in the oven for about 8 to 10 minutes (a little longer for a frozen pie shell), until lightly browned.

 If you are using a homemade crust, freeze the crust first, then press a sheet of aluminum foil into the crust to keep the sides of the pie crust from falling down as it cooks.
+It helps to add some pie weights to hold the foil in place (I use several cups of dry pinto beans for this purpose).
 Pre-bake it for 15 minutes, then remove the foil and bake for 10 more minutes.

 2 Lightly salt the chopped tomatoes and set them in a colander over a bowl to drain while you are pre-baking the crust.
 Squeeze as much moisture as you can out of the chopped tomatoes, using either paper towels, a clean dish towel, or a potato ricer.